minmmwin/DataCamp-Data-Analyst-in-Power-BI/README.md

    -  Restructure and reshape data in Power BI
 2. Combining Data in Power Query
    -  Combine data in different ways from various sources to enrich analytical capabilities
+3. Custom Columns

-My statement of Accomplishment can be found in the following link: ()
+   - Discover advanced features of Power Query, such as adding custom columns and custom conditionals My statement of Accomplishment can be found in the following link: ()